Table of Contents

 It enables:

-But here's the tradeoff: when you offload your test execution to Kubernetes, you're gaining power and scalability but also complexity.
-If the cluster isn't configured correctly, it can introduce flakiness that has nothing to do with your test logic.
+The tradeoff: when you offload your test execution to Kubernetes, you gain power and scalability but also complexity.
+If the cluster is not configured correctly, it can introduce flakiness that has nothing to do with your test logic.

 While Kubernetes offers powerful orchestration capabilities, it introduces unique challenges that can turn reliable tests into unpredictable failures.